MarkAdell/personal-website/content/blog/ted-lasso-life-lessons.md

 - Everyone can benefit from therapy.
 - Truth will set you free, but first, it will piss you off.
 - The fact that we are paid to do our jobs doesn't mean that we don't care about it.
+- Love your parents for who they are and forgive them for who they aren't.
 - The best way to deal with people trying to hurt you is to make sure they know that their actions don't affect you.
 - There are situations where friends only need your support, not your advice.
 - It is our choices that show what we truly are, far more than our abilities.